Information for registered charities about COVID-19

 Here you will find answers to some of the questions you may have in regards to your obligations as a registered charity during this time and what support is available.
 For a list of further information or resources for registered charities please see our resources page.

-All charities should read the guidelines and follow updates from the Government’s COVID website(external link).
+All charities should read the guidelines and follow updates from the Government's COVID-19 website(external link).
 These include health advice for the public, guidance for different sectors and providers, and resources.

 We will keep this guidance updated.
 If you have any questions, contact us at email@example.com.